 Step out to the islands

-Sitting a short distance off the city shoreline, The Toronto Islands are straightforward to reach – there are ferry services, and by the end of 2014 there will even be a pedestrian tunnel in place.
+Sitting a short distance off the city shoreline, The Toronto Islands are straightforward to reach – there are ferry services, and a recently completed pedestrian tunnel in place.
 The islands themselves are green and expansive, complete with beaches, amusement rides, petting zoos and picnic spots – families, cyclists and kayakers will be in their element.